-Osaka's Asahi Newspaper security service received martial instruction from Ueshiba from 1934 to 1936, and from Takeda from 1936 to 1939.
+Osaka's Asahi Newspaper security service received martial instruction from Ueshiba (1934-1936), and from Takeda (1936-1939).
 The leader of the Asahi group of students was Takuma Hisa.

 Daitoryu aiki-jujutsu is the historical basis behind many aikido techniques.
 Understanding where these tehcniques are coming from, will deepen one's understanding of aikido.

 1) chrush the opponent down to your feet, avoid throwing him,